Note: This page contains affiliate links for the featured apps

 You can use Stride to track other business expenses by linking a bank account.
 You can classify an expense as business or personal, then export the data when it’s time to do your taxes.

 Stride can also connect you with health insurance services that are geared for independent contractors.
-That’s why the Stride mileage tracking app is free – It’s a way to generate new leads for their insurance business.
+That’s why the Stride mileage tracking app is free: They use it to generate new leads for their insurance business.

 Download Stride here – It’s a free app